kisonecat/standards/README.txt

 y  Identify
 z  Analyze

-(May wish to add these:  Discuss, State, Understand, Demonstrate, Find)
+(May wish to add these:  Discuss, State, Understand, Demonstrate, Find, but only 4 letters remain.
+"Understand" is problematic, because it is not directly testable.)

 The remaining parts of an outcome identifier follow the same pattern as the topic identifiers.
 Implicit in the naming of outcome identifiers is that all outcomes are of the form "verb noun".